boltops-tools/terragrunt-vs-terraform-reusable-module/README.md

 Notes:

-* Both terraspace project examples, make use of Terrafile to source in the modules.
+* Both terraspace project examples make use of Terrafile to source in the modules.
 * You can use the `module source` field if you're using `terraform module` keyword to reuse modules.
 * But for the flattened structure that creates a "flattened" resource name like Terragrunt, you have to use Terrafile to reuse module code.